WHAT WE ARE?

 WHERE ARE WE?

-There are three state-of-the-art MLTAI locations to serve the training needs of Michigan Laborers'.
-See our home page (Contact Us link) for addresses and directions.
+There are four state-of-the-art MLTAI locations to serve the training needs of Michigan Laborers'.
+For addresses and other site information, please scroll to the bottom of the page.

 WHAT DO WE DO?

-For nearly thirty years, Construction Craft Laborers' have been able to gain new skills or upgrade their current skills by attending classes at MLTAI.
+For over forty years, Construction Craft Laborers' have been able to gain new skills or upgrade their current skills by attending classes at MLTAI.
 Laborers' who are new to the trade can acquire the necessary skills to enter the construction industry with a degree of confidence.

 WHAT DOES IT COST?